-A person charged with a crime can be found guilty but for insanity if the person, as a result of mental disease or defect, at the time of engaging in criminal conduct: 1) lacks the substantial capacity to understand what he or she is doing; or 2) is unable to control his or her conduct.
-Mental disease or defect does not include antisocial behavior.
-If a court finds a person guilty but for insanity they are given over to the care and custody of the Psychiatric Security Review Board.
-The board may then place them in the Oregon State Hospital or under supervised treatment in the community.
+A person charged with a crime can be found guilty but for insanity if the person, as a result of mental disease or defect, at the time of engaging in criminal conduct lacks the substantial capacity to understand what he or she is doing or is unable to control his or her conduct.
+Mental disease or defect does not include anti-social behavior.
+If a court finds a person guilty but for insanity, they are given over to the care and custody of the Psychiatric Security Review Board, who may then place the individual either in the State Hospital or under supervised treatment in the community.

-2005 Legislation
+Recent Legislation

-House Bill 2141 authorized the Department of Corrections and the Oregon Youth Authority to transfer inmates to a hospital if they are severely mentally ill.
+House Bill 2141 (2005) authorized the Department of Corrections and the Oregon Youth Authority to transfer inmates to a hospital if they are severely mentally ill.
 If a person is transferred, they are entitled to a hearing similar to one given to a civilly committed person including the right to a hearing every 180 days.